wylie/wyliefisher/src/content/project/spooktober.md

 heroImage: "/src/assets/images/projects/spooktober.png"
 tags: ["Python"]
 url: "https://github.com/wylie/spooktober"
-snippet: "Spooktober is a simple Python script that asks you if you want a trick or a treat.
-If you choose 'trick', it will spook you with a ghostly 'BOO'!
-If you choose 'treat', it will give you a sweet Halloween message. 🎃👻🍫"
+snippet: "Spooktober is a simple Python script that asks if you want a trick or a treat.
+Choose 'trick' for a ghostly 'BOO' or 'treat' for a sweet Halloween message. 🎃👻🍫"
 ---